cysouw/msa-editor/README.md

 # MSA Editor

-A HTML editor for MSA files containing phonetic alignments.
+A HTML editor for multiple alignment files containing (phonetic) alignments.

-This is an HTML application to modify existing MSA files without requiring a Web server.
+This is an HTML application to modify existing multiple alignment files without requiring a Web server.
 You can simply open `dist/msa-editor.html` in a browser and edit MSA files on your hard disk.